frankxsu11ivan/20221106_Ftothepowerof2/README.md

 # 20221106_Ftothepowerof2
-magnanimous adj having or showing a generous and kind nature
+#magnanimous adj having or showing a generous and kind nature
+#Hank Mosley